Jeered in Miami, McDaniel shares fans' frustrations

 "We've got to capitalize when we've got the chance to and play complementary football. ...
 Until we learn how to not beat ourselves, we won't win a football game."

-Miami has a 10-day mini-bye before hosting the Buffalo Bills in Week 10.
+Miami has a 10-day break before hosting the Buffalo Bills in Week 10.